 On and after July 1, 2018, a claimant would have 31 calendar days from the date of judgment entered to complete or decline enrollment in the Program for the remainder of the plan year and for the next ensuing plan year.
 A claimant would be qualified to participate in the Program for the remainder of the claim year and the next ensuing plan year.
-A claimant would not be qualified to elect a high-deductible health plan and health savings account under the Program.
+A claimant would not be gualified to elect a high-deductible health plan and health savings account under the Program.
 The cost of premiums would be paid from the Tort Claims Fund and would not be charged to the claimant.
 The claimant would pay any applicable copayments, deductibles, and other related costs, however, and could elect to include the claimant's dependents, in which case the claimant would be responsible for costs of premiums, copayments, deductibles, and other costs for covered dependents.
-The Attorney General would be required to provide assistance to obtain and maintain coverage including enrollment, maintenance of records, and other assistance.
+The Attorney General (AG) would be required to provide assistance to obtain and maintain coverage including enrollment, maintenance of records, and other assistance.

-Certificate of Innocence; Expungement Orders
+Expungement Orders

-If the court finds the claimant is entitled to a judgment, the bill would require the court to enter a certificate of innocence finding the claimant was innocent of all crimes for which the claimant was mistakenly convicted and order the associated convictions and arrest records expunged and purged from all applicable state and federal systems.
-The court would be required to enter the expungement order regardless of whether the claimant has prior criminal convictions.
+If the court finds the claimant is entitled to a judgment, the bill would require the court to enter a certificate of innocence finding the claimant was innocent of all crimes for which the claimant was mistakenly convicted.
+The clerk of the court would then enter the expungement order regardless of whether the claimant has prior criminal convictions.
 The bill would outline the required contents of the order of expungement, which would include a direction to the Kansas Bureau of Investigation (KBI) to purge the conviction and arrest information from the criminal justice information system central repository and all applicable state and federal databases.
 The clerk of the court would send a certified copy of the order to the KBI, which would then be required to carry out the order and notify the Federal Bureau of Investigation, the Secretary of Corrections, and any other criminal justice agency that may have a record of the conviction and arrest.
 The KBI would be required to provide confirmation of such action to the court.
 If a certificate of innocence and an order of expungement are entered, the bill states the claimant would be treated as not having been arrested or convicted of the crime.